 Our ability to implement our business plan depends, to a critical extent, on the continued efforts and services of a very small number of key executives.
-If we lose the services of any of these persons, we could be required to expend significant time and money in the pursuit of replacements, which may result in a delay in the implementation of our business plan and plan of operations, including in particular the result of the establishment of the Office of the CEO by our Board in April 2021, following our chief executive officer's announcement in connection with a temporary step down due to health reasons.
-If necessary, we can give no assurance that we could find satisfactory replacements for these individuals on terms that would not be unduly expensive or burdensome to us.
+If we lose the services of any of the key members of our executive management team, we could be required to expend significant time and money in the pursuit of replacements, which may result in a delay in the implementation of our business plan and plan of operations.
+If necessary, we can give no assurance that we could find satisfactory permanent replacements for these individuals at all or on terms that would not be unduly expensive or burdensome to us.
 We do not currently carry any key-person life insurance that would help us recoup our costs in the event of the death or disability of any of these executives.